moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 In addition, feature flags are regularly used to mitigate incidents.

 Feature flags will need
-to be available for use on cells before the first cell has a customer.
+to be available for use on Cells before the first cell has a customer.

 ### Goals

-This document describes at a high-level how feature flags will be set and rolled out to cells.
+This document describes at a high-level how feature flags will be set and rolled out to Cells.

 Implementation details are left out of this document.
 In some cases, options for implementing the design are mentioned.

-- Describe the interface for engineers and SREs to set feature flags in cells.
+- Describe the interface for engineers and SREs to set feature flags in Cells.
-- Define rollout strategies for feature flags in cells.
+- Define rollout strategies for feature flags in Cells.

 ### Non-Goals

-Other aspects of feature flags, though they might need to be revisited in preparation for cells, will not be discussed here.
+Other aspects of feature flags, though they might need to be revisited in preparation for Cells, will not be discussed here.

 - Visualizing current feature flag state.
 - Feature flag lifecycle changes; Limiting number of feature flags, reducing long lived feature flags.